bioidiap/bob.bio.spear/doc/baselines.rst

 Setting up your Database
 ----------------------------------------------

-As mentioned in the documentation of :ref:`bob.bio.base <bob.bio.base>`, the voice databases are not included in this package, so you have to download them.
-For example, you can easily download the images of the `Voxforge database`_, for links to other utilizable image databases please read the :ref:`bob.bio.spear.databases` section.
+For example, you can easily download the audio samples of the `Voxforge`_ database.

 By default, ``bob.bio`` does not know, where the wav files are located.
 Hence, before running experiments you have to specify the voice database directories.